 Throughout the year, CCA hosts spirit days.

-These could be for house colors, Maverick games, holidays, or any other reason.
+These could be for house colors, holidays, or any other reason.

 What can I wear?
 The students can wear clothing of their choosing that aligns with the Spirit Day theme.
 This is a special privilege.
-However, modesty, appropriate length and fit (including placement of holes in jeans)still applies.
-Sandals and flip flops are allowed.
+However, modesty, appropriate length and fit (including placement of holes in jeans) still applies.
+Sandals, hats and flip flops are allowed.
 If you aren't participating in a Spirit Day, then you need to wear the uniform dress code.
+7th-12th Upper School House Day- students may wear their house shirt and uniform bottoms.